 The Legal Aid Society’s Immediate Response To Help New Yorkers In Need

 During the storm and in the immediate aftermath, the managers, staff attorneys and support staff of The Legal Aid Society provided extraordinary services to clients and helped keep the New York City criminal justice system open.
-At the request of the Office of Court Administration and the City, we provided representation to adults and juveniles in the arraignment parts that operated on Monday, October 29th, until they closed at 1 PM when the full force of the storm began to hit New York City and then in the parts that resumed operation on Tuesday, October 30th, at 5 pm just hours after the storm had died down.
-Then on Wednesday morning, October 31st, we resumed court representation at 9 am in criminal, civil and family court matters when the courts reopened across the City even though the public transportation system was still down.
+At the request of the State Office of Court Administration and the City, the Society provided representation to adults and juveniles in the arraignment parts that operated on Monday, October 29th until they closed at 1 PM when the full force of the storm began to hit New York City and then in the parts that resumed operation on Tuesday, October 30th at 5 PM just hours after the storm had died down.
+Then on Wednesday morning, October 31st, The Legal Aid Society resumed court representation at 9 AM in criminal, civil and family court matters when the courts reopened across the City even though the public transportation system was still down.
 All of this was done even as The Legal Aid Society’s own central office location in Lower Manhattan, housing nearly 400 staff, was damaged by the flooding from the storm and closed for two and a half months.
 Overnight, these lawyers and other professional staff had to be relocated to and work out of alternative locations.

-By Friday, November 2nd, Legal Aid Society staff, using personal tablet computers and cell phones, assisted public housing residents with FEMA and emergency food stamp applications and other legal needs at the Red Hook Initiative, a community-based organization close to the six public housing developments in Red Hook which were devastated by Superstorm Sandy.
+By Friday, November 2nd, Society staff, using personal tablet computers and cell phones, were assisting public housing residents with FEMA and emergency food stamp applications and other legal needs at the Red Hook Initiative, a community-based organization close to the six public housing developments in Red Hook which were devastated by Superstorm Sandy.
 On the Saturday (November 3rd) and Sunday (November 4th) after the storm hit, Society staff assisted public housing residents with FEMA and emergency food stamp applications and other legal needs in Coney Island and at the Red Hook Community Center.
 On Sunday (November 4th), Society staff provided legal assistance to victims of Superstorm Sandy by helping with FEMA and food stamp applications at the Miller Field/New Dorp Lane FEMA Center in Staten Island, at the John Jay High School Shelter in Brooklyn, and in Far Rockaway.

 Trainings, Clinics, and Systemic Assistance